uniot-io/uniot-docs/platform/sandbox/visual-editor/text.md

 <div align="left"><figure><img src="../../../.gitbook/assets/text_quote.png" alt=""><figcaption></figcaption></figure></div>

-Takes an expression (or value) and converts it into a text string.
+Converts an expression or value into a string representation without evaluating it.
+Useful for capturing code as text.

 **Parameters:**

-- **Expression**: A value or a mathematical expression that will be evaluated and converted into a string.
+- **Expression**: The value or expression to convert

 **Returns:**

-- **String**: The expression, converted to a text format.
+- **String**: The expression as text

 ## eval

 <div align="left"><figure><img src="../../../.gitbook/assets/text_eval.png" alt=""><figcaption></figcaption></figure></div>

-Evaluates an expression from text.
+Evaluates a text string as UniotLisp code and returns the result.
+Use this to execute dynamic code or parse text-based expressions.

 **Parameters:**

-- **Expression**: A text string that contains an expression or a value.
+- **Expression** (String): Text containing UniotLisp code to evaluate

 **Returns:**

-- **Any**: The result of the evaluated expression.
+- **Any**: The result of evaluating the expression

 ## print

 <div align="left"><figure><img src="../../../.gitbook/assets/text_print.png" alt=""><figcaption></figcaption></figure></div>

-Sends a log to the MQTT broker.
-Logs appear on the device details page.
+Sends a log message to the MQTT broker.
+Messages appear on the device details page for monitoring and debugging.

 **Parameters:**

-- **Message**: A text string that will be sent to the MQTT broker.
+- **Message** (String): The text to log

 **Example:**